DeGiorgiMarcello/multirepo-manager/README.md

 This can be done either by:

 1. Setting the env variable `REPOS_FOLDER`
-1. Running the CLI command `multirepo set-path /foo/bar/multirepo_project`
+1. Running the CLI command `multirepo set-folder /foo/bar/multirepo_project`

 ### Commands
 Once the path is set, simply type `multirepo` on your command prompt to have a list of the available commands.